Do you have an SEO strategy for this year?

 Link building sometimes gets a bad rap, but if you look at the data, it’s really what is driving rankings.

-One of the most obvious problems that most sites have is straight up underestimating the number of links they need to rank.
+One of the most obvious problems that most sites have is underestimating the number of links they need to rank.

 On top of that, many sites can get penalized for over-optimizing their anchor text and creating an unnatural profile.